 - If the protocol is ICMP, then its message type

-Here proxy firewall came into light as a solution: install a proxy computer between the customer and the corporation computer.
+Here, the proxy firewall came into light as a solution: install a proxy computer between the customer and the corporation computer.
 When the user client process sends a message, the proxy firewall runs a server process to receive the request.
 The server opens the packet at the application level and confirms whether the request is legitimate or not.
-If it is, the server acts as a client process and sends the message to the real server, otherwise the message is dropped.
+If it is, the server acts as a client process and sends the message to the real server.
+Otherwise, the message is dropped.
 In this way, the requests of the external users are filtered based on the contents at the application layer.

 These firewalls analyze the application level information to make decisions about whether or not to transmit the packets.
-Application gateways act as an intermediary for applications such as e-mail, FTP, Telnet, HTTP and so on.
+Application gateways act as an intermediary for applications such as email, FTP, Telnet, HTTP and so on.
 An application gateway verifies the communication by asking for authentication to pass the packets.
-It can also perform conversion function on data if necessary.
+It can also perform conversion functions on data if necessary.

-For example, an application gateway can be configured to restrict FTP commands to allow only get commands and deny put command.
+For example, an application gateway can be configured to restrict FTP commands to allow only get commands and deny put commands.

 Application gateways can be used to protect vulnerable services on protected systems.
 A direct communication between the end user and destination service is not permitted.
 These are the common disadvantages when implementing application gateway:

 - Slower performance

 - Lack of transparency